- Download our Moving to Belgium Guide (PDF)

 Opening a current account in Belgium is usually simple, regardless of the particular bank used.
 Expats are required to bring documents such as proof of identification, completed application forms and proof of address.

 Some Belgian banks have the functionality for customers to open bank accounts online, with some allowing foreigners to do so before arriving in Belgium.
 In these cases, the expat will have to inform the bank once their residency permit has been issued.

 ATMs and debit cards

-The main type of debit card used in Belgium is known as the Mister Cash/Bancontact card.
-This is a chip card that has a four-digit PIN number.
+ATMs are widely available in Belgium.
+Credit and debit cards can be used.
+The main type of debit card used in Belgium is known as the Bancontact card.
+This is a chip card that has a four-digit PIN.
 The Bancontact card can be used to draw cash at ATMs and to pay for everyday items, including groceries and petrol.

 Taxes in Belgium

 Taxes in Belgium are high, with income tax being paid on a progressive scale with tax rates of 25 to 50 percent, depending on the taxpayer's income.

 Expats are considered Belgian tax residents if they primarily work or live in the country and have registered at their local municipal office.
 As a result, an expat may be subject to Belgian tax on their worldwide income.
 Luckily, the country has double-taxation avoidance agreements with many countries around the world, so most expats should not be taxed twice.

 Given the relative complexity of taxation in Belgium, we recommend expats consult a specialist.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Belgium.
 Please contact us if you'd like to contribute.